 |Religion Course Offerings|

-This course is designed to help the students grow in their journey of faith and develop a greater understanding of the Bible.
-The Old Testament will be studied from a Catholic biblical, historical, and personal approach.
-Students will also review the Church's theological teaching of Jesus' role as Savior and Lord.
+This course is designed to help the students grow in their journey of faith by developing a greater understanding of the Bible.
+Sacred Scripture will be studied from a Catholic, biblical, historical, and personal approach.
+The life and works of St. Frances Xavier Cabrini are also a focus of the coursework.

 This course is designed for students to achieve a better understanding of Catholic beliefs.
 The primary objective is for students to increase their awareness of Catholic beliefs and their knowledge of Catholicism.
 Students will achieve a better understanding of the Catholic Church.

 The Sacraments component of the course examines an integral part of the Catholic faith - the seven sacraments.
 Students will be able to define and explain the basic definition of a sacrament.
 In particular, the sacraments of Initiation, Healing, and Service will be inspected.
 The goal of this course is for students to grow in their sacramental lives and in their faith.